translate/pootle/docs/developers/hacking.rst

     (env-name) $ cp pootle/settings/90-dev-local.conf.sample pootle/settings/90-dev-local.conf

-.. note:: To learn more about how settings work in Pootle head over the :ref:`settings` section in the documentation.
+.. note:: To learn more about how settings work in Pootle read the :doc:`settings <server/settings>` documentation.

 Once the configuration is in place, you'll need to setup the database